How to apply

 Three different options are available:

-- GOLD PACKAGE includes specialist teaching (morning sessions – four different streams available) + English communication and Business classes (afternoon sessions) + accommodation for the duration of the Summer School + local and regional trips and activities + welcome and farewell dinners.
+- GOLD PACKAGE includes specialist teaching (morning sessions – six different streams available) + English communication and Business classes (afternoon sessions) + accommodation for the duration of the Summer School + local and regional trips and activities + welcome and farewell dinners.

 Total fee: £2,999